aivant/peppr/README.rst

 |

-    It's a package for evaluation of predicted poses, right?
+    It's a Package for Evaluation of predicted Poses, Right?

 |